nayanatara07/Autonomous_drone/README.md

-# Disaster Management using Drones
+# Disaster Rescue using Drones

 ## Introduction